ViniciusCene/Face_bluring/README.md

 3. Interact with the GUI:
    - Adjust sliders to configure the face detection and blurring parameters.
-   - Use the buttons to start/stop processing, toggle full-screen mode, enable/disable eye visibility, and exit the program.
+   - Use the buttons to start/stop processing, toggle full-screen mode, enable/disable eye visibility, perform offline batch video processing. and exit the program.

+4. Offline Video Processing:
+   - Click the Offline Processing button to select a directory containing video files.
+   - All supported videos (`.avi`, `.mp4`, `.mov`, and `.mkv`.) will be processed.
+   - Processed videos are saved in a subfolder named blurred files.

 ## How It Works